-In 2006, ASPA launched the Founders’ Fellows program, aimed at supporting the next generation of public service leaders through a series of professional development opportunities.
-The Fellows attend and present at the Annual Conference and write a subject matter paper on an issue related to their scholarship or work, which is published in PA TIMES
+ASPA launched the Founders’ Fellows program in 2006 to support the next generation of public service leaders through a series of professional development opportunities.
+The Fellows attend and present at the Annual Conference on a subject matter paper on an issue related to their scholarship or work, which is also published in PA TIMES Online

-Initially open to graduate students, the Fellowship program has expanded to include new professionals in the first three years of their public service career.
-In 2015, the program significantly strengthened its visibility, content and offerings.
-This year’s class of 23 Fellows—selected following the most competitive process to date—participated in a year-long series of activities that included ongoing mentoring, webinars and more.
+Initially open to graduate students, the Founders' Fellows program has expanded to include new professionals in the first three years of their public service career.

 - ASPA North Texas Chapter